Dowell-Lab/srworkshop/projectB/day09/worksheets/01_r_graphing_worksheet.md

 One common question people have when running multimodal experiments (for example with RNA-seq and ChIP-seq) is:

-* What genes are differentially expressed and have a p53 ChIP peak in their promoter?
+* What genes are differentially expressed and have a p53 ChIP peak?
 * Do these genes fall into one functional classification, molecular pathway, or biological function?

 We’ve gotten almost to answering this question throughout this project, and we’ll finish here.
 First, let’s recap what we’ve done.